-3.1 Ordinary resolution 1: re-election of TB Horn as a director
+3.1 Ordinary resolution 1: election of SW Walters as a director

-"Resolved that TB Horn be and is hereby re-elected as a director of the Company."
+"Resolved that SW Walters be and is hereby elected as a director of the Company."

 In order for this ordinary resolution to be passed, the support of more than 50% (fifty per cent) of the voting rights exercised on the resolution by shareholders present in person, or represented by proxy, at the annual general meeting is required.